 Cruz said her class was able to grasp the challenges many of the Black leaders faced and were excited when they showed up in class each morning, anticipating which person they got to learn about next.

 “They are in 2nd grade, but they understand the different between right and wrong, fair and unfair,” Cruz said.
 “They are shocked to learn people were treated in such a way and are so happy to learn that their person achieved greatness despite the obstacles they faced.”

-Summerfield Charter Academy is part of National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. with 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+Summerfield Charter Academy is part of National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. with over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.

 Check out a school near you!